Quantum Subdivision Capacities and Continuous-time Quantum Coding: Notations and preliminaries

 In the following we will consider a continuous semigroup of quantum channels denoted by $\Tm_{t}:\M_d\ra\M_d$.
 Mathematically this is a family of quantum channels parametrized by a non-negative parameter $t\in\R^{+}$ such that $\Tm_s\circ\Tm_t = \Tm_{s+t}$ and $\Tm_0 = \i_d$ and such that the function $t\mapsto \Tm_t$ is continuous.
-For brevity we will call such a semigroup a quantum dynamical semigroup.
-Physically such quantum dynamical semigroups describe Markovian evolutions in continuous time.

-It is well known, see ~\cite{Lindblad1976}, that a continuous semigroup of linear, trace-preserving maps is completely positive, i.e. is a quantum dynamical semigroup, iff it is generated by a Liouvillian $\Lm :\M_d\ra \M_d$ of the form
+We will call such a semigroup a quantum dynamical semigroup.
+Physically quantum dynamical semigroups describe Markovian evolutions in continuous time.
+It is well known~\cite{Lindblad1976}, that a continuous semigroup of linear, trace-preserving maps is completely positive, i.e. is a quantum dynamical semigroup, iff it is generated by a Liouvillian $\Lm :\M_d\ra \M_d$ of the form

 for some Hermitian matrix $H\in \M_d$, which can be interpreted as a Hamiltonian, and Kraus operators $A_k\in\M_d$ for $k\in\lset 1,\ldots,N\rset$.